larsoyd/ArchLinuxTutorials/extra/tutorials/secureboot.md

 /sys/firmware/efi/efivars
 ```

-while this is a small amount of nonvolatile storage built into your motherboard firmware.
+is a small amount of nonvolatile storage built into your motherboard firmware.

 **Making your `/efi` larger will not increase the firmware’s variable storage.**